-Now it’s time to see what happens when we try to lead healthier lifestyles while we’re at work.
+It’s time to see what happens when we try to lead healthier lifestyles while we’re at work.
 Poor health at work has severe consequences.
 In the UK alone, the cost of sick leave is estimated to be upwards of £29 billion.
-This has a staggering impact, not only on the economy, but on a businesses trying to grow.
+This has a staggering impact, not only on the economy but on businesses trying to grow.

 1. Fuel your body well

 A regular caffeine hit, sugary snacks, fast food on the run…sound familiar?
 You’re not alone.
 Eating at work is often seen as something that’s done quickly, in between meetings or getting the next job done.
 That’s why we have such a fondness for junk food; it’s quick and it’s easy.
 However, these high-sugar foods may cause an initial spike of energy but are followed by a sugar crash.
 As an employee, plan what you’re going to eat in advance and if you are going to snack, eat healthy snacks like seeds and nuts.
 Employers can help create an environment where positive eating, and taking time out to eat, are encouraged.
 At Quinyx, our kitchen is an amazing place where people can eat well and, as a result, perform better.

 2. Stay hydrated